RandomNinjaAtk/docker-lidarr-extended/README.md

   * Can convert Downloaded FLAC files to preferred audio format and bitrate before import into Lidarr
   * Notifies Lidarr to automatically import downloaded files
   * Music is properly tagged and includes coverart before Lidarr Receives them
+  * Can pre-match and tag files using Beets
   * Can add Replaygain tags to tracks
   * Can add top artists from online services
   * Can add artists related to your artists in your existing Library